eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/data-model/DataModel.md

 ### The code first approach

-The code first approach is similar to the data first approach in that no formal model is created, and that users simply push data updates into sensiNact using the `PrototypePush` service.
+The code first approach is similar to the data first approach in that no formal model is created, and that users simply push data updates into sensiNact using the `DataUpdate` service.
 The key difference is that unlike the data first approach users define one or more custom DTOs representing the resources that they want to update.
 These DTOs form the template for the model, with the field names and type information being used to generate the model as updates are received.

 For example, the following DTO: